la pochette finie la pochette finie la pochette finie

 Assembly of the outside

 It starts with one side.
-It is fixed on the front, place against place with pins, one sews.
-Can we fix the bottom with pins, sew it, it ends with the rear.
+It is fixed on the front, where cons place with pins, they sew.
+Can we fix the bottom with pins, you sew, you end up with the rear.

 seam on one side: step 1